Learn and experience the Middle East by getting an exclusive, insider perspective on Jordan and her people.

 DAY 2: AMMAN CITY TOUR, GUEST LECTURE, AMMAN OVERNIGHT

-Today you will get to know the city of Amman by see the historical sites of Amman including the Citadel and Roman theater in the heart of the city.
+Today you will get to know the city of Amman by seeing the historical sites of Amman including the Citadel (the capital of the Biblical Ammonites and battle site where King David sent Uriah the Hittite to his death) and Roman theater in the heart of the city.
 You’ll then walk through the fruit and vegetable market, experiencing all sorts of new sights, smells and sounds.
 Afterwards you will make your way for lunch to meet with a guest speaker who has lived in the Middle East for the last 15 years.
 You will connect and learn about regional issues impacting the Holy Land today.
 Topics range and can be tailored to your group’s interest – from the Refugee Crisis, Israel/Palestine Conflict, and other topics impacting the Middle East.
 (Meals: breakfast, lunch)

 “And when you approach the territory of the people of Ammon, do not harass them or contend with them, for I will not give you any of the land of the people of Ammon as a possession, because I have given it to the sons of Lot for a possession.” – Deuteronomy 2:19